kenmanheimer/volto-navigation-dropdown/README.md

 See the versions of this README.md in the respective branches, `stubborn` and `oblique`, for descriptions of the preliminary versions.

-This Plone 6 Volto frontend addon prototype will be available as an npm package: [@myriadicity/volto-navigation-dropdown](https://www.npmjs.com/package/@myriadicity/volto-navigation-dropdown)
+This Plone 6 Volto frontend addon prototype is available as an npm package: [@myriadicity/volto-navigation-dropdown](https://www.npmjs.com/package/@myriadicity/volto-navigation-dropdown)

 (The malfunctioning versions are also available in repository branches "oblique" and "stubborn" and as npm modules